ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 #### Trusted Certificates

-The the following bicep to the `properties` section of the `applicationGateway` resource.
+The the following Bicep to the `properties` section of the `applicationGateway` resource.
 Replace `<path-to-certificates>` with the path to the certificate.

 ```bicep
 trustedClientCertificates: [